se4ai/se4ai.github.io/about-case-studies.md

 software engineers can weave
 through to a variety of goals (and which can include ethical goals).
 This chapter offers specific examples of that process.

-First we offer  a working definition of "ethics".
-Second, we show how ceratin
+Out point will be that,
+in the 21st century, the wise software engineering knows how  different AI tools offer different services, and how some of those services can achieve certain ethical goals.

 ## Working Definitions of Ethics

+Before doing anything else, we need a list of potential ethical goals for AI tols.
-The  [Institute for Electronics and Electrical Engineers](/REFS#IEEEethics-2019) (IEEE) have   discussed general principles for implementing autonomous and intelligent systems (A/IS).
+The  [Institute for Electronics and Electrical Engineers](/REFS#IEEEethics-2019) (IEEE) has   discussed general principles for implementing autonomous and intelligent systems (A/IS).
 They propose that the design of such A/IS systems satisfy certain criteria: